See and feel the difference in just 30 minuets when visiting our Hygienists

 Brighten up your smile

-Your dental hygienist can remove most deep staining caused by items such as tobacco, coffee, tea and red wine.
+Your dental hygienist can remove most surface staining caused by items such as tobacco, coffee, tea and red wine.
 During your professional cleaning, your hygienist will also polish your teeth to a cosmetic shine; the result being a whiter and brighter smile.

 Brush your teeth